GreyNoise-Intelligence/SA-GreyNoise/README.md

  - SSH to the Splunk instance
  - Go to folder apps($SPLUNK_HOME/etc/apps)
- - Remove the app-greynoise folder from apps directory
+ - Remove the SA-GreyNoise folder from apps directory
  - Restart Splunk

 # TROUBLESHOOTING #